3 steps to prevent water damage in your home

 Clogs can result from too much toilet paper or objects such as hanging bowl deodorants.
-Also, some chlorine tablet cleaners may corrode internal plastic or rubber parts, leading to a leak.
+Also, some chlorine tablet cleaners may corrode internal plastic or rubber parts and cause a leak.
 Again, don’t hesitate to call in a professional.

 The basement, laundry or utility room

 Battery-operated backup sump pumps can help protect against power failure or failure of the primary pump.
-Test the sump pump before the start of each wet season.
-Sump pumps are not intended to last more than 10 years and must have some components replaced or serviced within those 10 years.
+Test the sump pump before the start of each wet season but be aware that they’re not intended to last more than 10 years and must have some components replaced or serviced within those 10 years.

 Since water may still come through an overflowing drain or cracks in the foundation walls, make sure items stored in the basement are kept off the floor.
-Furniture should be on casters or shims and arranged away from floor drains.
+Put furniture on casters or shims and keep them away from floor drains.

 Depending on the severity of your leak, you may be able to fix it with relative ease.
 Plumbing, though, is a complicated business.
 If you’re not sure what to do, don’t hesitate to call a plumber or a contractor.

-It’s not rocket science: roofs are there to keep your home dry, and if you’ve got water coming inside, your roof is a pretty good place to start.
-That said, there are a number of different ways for water to get in through your roof, so consider the following points as you conduct the examination:
+If you’ve got water coming inside, your roof is a pretty good place to start, but there are a number of different ways for water to get in through your roof, so consider the following points as you conduct the examination:

 - Make sure air can flow freely through all soffit and roof vents.
 This will reduce the buildup of heat and moisture and help extend the life of the roof.

-- Consult a professional on using a preservative or cleaner (depending on the type of roof you have) to help limit the weathering effects of moisture and slow the growth of molds and mosses.
+- Consult a professional to see if a preservative or cleaner can help limit the weathering effects of moisture and slow the growth of molds and mosses.